karidarenee/677---Final-Project/README.md

 # 677---Final-Project
-I choose to work on the 1st one - In All Likelihood
+I choose to work on the 1st project